Why is my water softener clogged

 How often should I clean my water softener?

-Most experts recommend cleaning your water softener every 6-12 months to prevent mineral buildup and clogs.
+Most experts recommend cleaning your water softener every 6-12 months, depending on water usage and mineral content.

 Connect with certified professionals in your area